Schema Independent Relational Learning: Framework

-\end{itemize} \end{definition} Again, we say that algorithm $A$ is schema independent under the set of transformations $\Gamma$ if it is schema independent under $\tau$, for all $\tau \in \Gamma$.
-Note that if an algorithm is schema independent under transformation $\tau$, then it is hypothesis invariant under $\tau$.
-In other words, hypothesis invariance under a set of transformations is a necessary condition for an algorithm to be schema independent under the same set of transformations.
-Note that it is possible for an algorithm to not be schema independent, but be hypothesis invariant.
-In such cases, the cause of schema independence must necessarily be related to the search process of the algorithm, rather than hypothesis representation capacity.

-\begin{example} Consider the original schema and the alternative schema in Table~\ref{table:uwcse}.
-The original schema is the result of a vertical decomposition of the alternative schema.
+\begin{example} Consider the Original schema and the 4NF schema in in Example~\ref{example:eqschema}.
+The Original schema is the result of a decomposition of the 4NF schema.
 Consider the learning algorithm FOIL.
-If the target relation is {\it collaboratedProf(X,Y)}, as in Example~\ref{example:parameter_settings}, FOIL is able to learn equivalent definitions under the original schema and the alternative schema.
-However, if the target relation is {\it advisedBy(X,Y)}, FOIL learns non-equivalent definitions under these schemas.
-Under the original schema, it learns a definition based on co-authorship:
+If the target relation is {\it collaboratedProf(x,y)}, as in Example~\ref{example:parameter_settings}, FOIL is able to learn equivalent definitions under the Original schema and the 4NF schema.
+But, if the target relation is {\it advisedBy(x,y)}, FOIL learns non-equivalent definitions under these schemas, as seen in Example \ref{example:foil_uwcse_definitions}, and is not schema independent. \end{example}

-On the other hand, under the alternative schema, FOIL learns a definition based on courses taught by the professor in which the student has been TA: